THREE RIVERS, Mich. -- The Menards store in Three Rivers, Michigan showed extensive damage after a strong tornado tore through the town.

-The tornado took its toll on nearby businesses, the terror reaching far and wide on a Friday afternoon in March.
-One mechanic saw the storm shred across the hardest hit areas.
+The tornado took its toll on other businesses as well, the damage and debris spread far and wide on a Friday afternoon in March.
+One mechanic saw the storm tear through the hardest hit areas.

 After the tornado had passed his shop, Ben tried to go check in on his coworker’s house to make sure everything was okay.